WESTLAKE AREA BIKEWAY:

 Directions:

-Starting from Middle Street; The paved Westlake Area Bikeway starts off Middle St where you'll find a small brick patio with benches & bike racks.
-It travels South downhill alongside Middle St. At the bottom of this hill turn left, East, where the trail continues alongside Smith St. This section is a little nicer with a bit more greenway.
-After traveling underneath I-91 you'll head uphill and come to Westlake Drive on your left at 1.2 miles.
-Here the trail begins a gradual assent North through this townhouse heavy neighborhood.
+Starting from Middle Street (No parking available); The paved Westlake Area Bikeway starts off Middle St where you'll find a small brick patio with benches & bike racks.
+It travels South, downhill alongside Middle St. At the bottom of this hill turn left, East, where the trail continues alongside Smith St. This section is a little nicer with a bit more greenway.
+After traveling underneath I-91 you'll head uphill and come to West Lake Dr on your left at 1.2 miles.
+Here the trail begins a gradual assent North, through this townhouse heavy neighborhood.
 You'll crest this hill at 1.7 miles and start a long descent.
-When you reach the bottom of the hill and the paved trail turns to sidewalk, a crosswalk takes you to the start of the Mattabesett Trolley Trail at 2.3 miles.
+When you reach the bottom of the hill, a crosswalk takes you over to the start of the Mattabesett Trolley Trail at 2.3 miles.
 Head North, alongside Russet Lane, for a short distance before passing by West Lake.
-The trail enters the woods bringing you to a sharp curve at 2.6 miles.
+The trail enters the woods bringing you to a sharp curve and he old Mattabesett Trolley Line rail bed at 2.6 miles.

 Continue right, East, along the trail which takes you across a bridge over Minor Brook.
 The trail then bears North, off the old rail bed, where it travels underneath Route 217, next to the Mattabesett River at 3 miles.
-The trail then turns South back to the old rail bed and continues East.
+The trail then turns South, back to the old rail bed and continues East.
 You come to an intersection on your right at 3.3 miles.

 Continuing straight, East, you'll parallel the river before coming to Tuttle Pl at 4 miles.
-Here you'll pick up the start of the Tuttle & Moss Glen Roads Loop.
-Follow the BIKE LANE along Tuttle Pl out to Tuttle Rd and head right, East, along the paved trail up a small hill.
-Pass by Putter Pl on your left at 4.3 miles.
+Follow a BIKE LANE along Tuttle Pl out to Tuttle Rd.

-Note; Future plans will continue the trail South to Middletown.
+Note; Future plans will continue the trail South, to Middletown.
 See; NEWFIELD CORRIDOR BIKE TRAIL .

 HH